-You can access and use Capacity to Connect in a few different ways.
+You can access and use Starting a Conversation About Mental Health in a few different ways.
 The section Editing and Sharing the Course takes you through the different options.

-- If you would like to use the course as created, with no modifications or changes, send a request to BCcampus Mental Health and Wellness (https://bccampus.ca/projects/wellness/mental-health-and-wellness/).
-You will then receive SCORM files that can be uploaded to your LMS. - If you would like to make changes to the course, your institution must have a subscription to Articulate Rise (https://articulate.com/360/rise) (also called Articulate 360).
+- If you would like to use the course as created, with no modifications or changes, send a request to BCcampus Mental Health and Wellness.
+You will then receive SCORM files that can be uploaded to your LMS. - If you would like to make changes to the course, your institution must have a subscription to Articulate Rise (also called Articulate 360).
 It is a web application and does not require any software downloads.
 It runs on any device through a browser.
 To access Articulate Rise, you will purchase a licence to Articulate 360, which includes the subscription to Articulate Rise.
-Academic pricing (https://articulate.com/360/pricing/academic) is available for post-secondary institutions.
-Detailed information about accessing, editing, and using the course in Articulate Rise can be found in Editing and Sharing the Course.

-If you want to build your own course based on the texts, images, graphics, or videos found in Capacity to Connect, visit BCcampus Mental Health and Wellness (https://bccampus.ca/projects/wellness/mental-health-and-wellness/) to access and download these materials.
+Academic pricing is available for postsecondary institutions.
+Detailed information about accessing, editing, and using the course in Articulate Rise can be found in Editing and Sharing the Course. - If you want to build your own course based on the texts, images, graphics, or videos found in Starting a Conversation About Mental Health, visit BCcampus Mental Health and Wellness to access and download these materials.